- James W. Desmarais Award 2019

-His entire professional career, Paul Hogan has been recognized as one of the premier instructors of the game of basketball in the New England area.
-For the past 30 plus years, Coach Hogan has been coaching basketball at many different levels, directing camps and clinics in New Hampshire to improve basketball skills, develop positive self-esteem and to learn the necessary ingredients to be a successful member of a “team.”
+A New Hampshire native dedicated to teaching and coaching his entire professional career, Paul Hogan has been recognized as one of the premier instructors of the game of basketball in the New England area.
+For the past 35 plus years, Coach Hogan has been coaching basketball at many different levels, directing camps and clinics in New Hampshire to improve basketball skills, develop positive self-esteem and to learn the necessary ingredients to be a successful member of a “team.”

 The NHTI Capitals (now Lynx) are recognized as a leader in small college hoops comprising winning seasons and a program that is often visited for recruiting purposes by Division II and Division III coaches.
 In 2002, NHTI was the USCAA Division II National Runner-Up finishing with an astonishing 29-4 record.
 Hogan’s NHTI teams have become recognized as teams that will competed for the USCAA national tourney the last four years.